DedalusProject/methods_paper_examples/nonlinear_schrodinger_network/notes.md

 ## Execution ##

 1. To run the simulation, run `run_problems.sh`.
-The script should run in approximately 1 cpu-hrs.
+The script should run serially in approximately 20 minutes.

 2. After success, run `run_analysis.sh` to produce figure X in the methods paper (Burns et al. 2019).